Current and updated as of 2019 (Toll prices may vary)

 *If you do need to go down to the car permit or Immigration office you will go down under the bridge, and once you are complete come back up the same road and make the sharp right almost U-turn at the top to get back onto the road to the bridge.
 Bridge toll is either 25 pesos or 2 USD.

-*If a stop for the car permit or Immigration is not required continue straight through to the bridge
+*If a stop for the car permit or Immigration is not required continue straight through to the bridge.
+Bridge toll is either $75 pesos or $4 USD.

 How it looks once you reach Laredo: